FredHutch/Oncoscape/INSTALL.md

 ### Running a Local Installation on Linux and Mac OS X

-If you installed the Oncoscape R packages in a defined location (make installLocal) the following command will kill any current running Oncoscape instances and launch Oncoscape as defined in the configuration file:
+If you installed the Oncoscape R packages in a defined location (make installLocal), the following command will kill any current running Oncoscape instances and launch Oncoscape as defined in the configuration file:

 ```bash
 make oncoAppLocal7777